 1972, June build date.

-1998 August, Entered Vintage Ferrari Concours, Carmel Valley, CA.
+1998 August, Entered Vintage Ferrari Concours, Carmel Valley, CA by Daniel O. Haney.

 2019, 16-18 Aug., seen in the paddock at the Monterey Motorsports Reunion, Laguna Seca, CA. Yellow.
 Plates VM 0246 (NV).

-2022, August, on consignment with Mike and Colleen Sheehan’s Ferraris-Online LLC
+2022, 28 July, on a truck to Mike and Colleen Sheehan’s Ferraris-Online LLC.